0 / 0

 }

 The LoanAmount column contains minimum and maximum values that are specified with the ranges attribute to set a range for the training data.
 The ranges attribute specifies the high-density regions of the column.
 Any ranges that rarely occur in the training data aren't included.
-If Watson OpenScale finds records in the payload data that does not fit within the range and a pre-defined buffer, the records are identified as drift.
+If records are found in the payload data that do not fit within the range and a pre-defined buffer, the records are identified as drift.

 Numeric distribution constraint